andybondar/spring-boot-helloworld-example/README.md

 ### Manual build and running

-Assuming that you have cloned the repository and changed directory to the `spring-boot-helloworld-example`, do whatever changes you need in the Java code, save them and then type:
+Assuming that you have cloned the repository and changed the directory to the `spring-boot-helloworld-example`, do whatever changes you need in the Java code, save them and then type:

 ```
 mvn spring-boot:run